zengjiahui-ac/zengjiahui-ac.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I'm a 4th-year undergraduate student majoring in Information and Computing Science at **Beijing Jiaotong University**.
 Now I am working as a research intern at **Microsoft** under the guidance of Principal Researcher <a href="https://www.microsoft.com/en-us/research/people/juding/">Dr. Justin Ding</a>.
 Previously, I was working at **Peking University** under the supervision of <a href="https://wanxiaojun.github.io/">Prof. Xiaojun Wan</a>.

-As a student with a multidisciplinary background in Mathematics and Artificial Intelligence, strong foundations in research and leadership roles, I am keen on exploring opportunities that can deepen my understanding of Generative AI.
+As a student with a multidisciplinary background in mathematics and artificial intelligence, strong foundations in research and leadership roles, I am keen on exploring opportunities that can deepen my understanding of Generative AI.

 <!-- <a href="https://1drv.ms/b/s!AoP3c6HrNVOLgacCzg33i-YQDyD6mA?e=qgjgtD">My CV</a> -->